vexchange/vexchange-contracts/README.md

 Specific tweaks:
 - Change variable names of LP token `symbol` and `name`.
 - `CREATE2` hash.
-- `chainId()` OPCODE call replaced with hard-coded value (0x27 or 0x4a)
-- Compiler option changed to `constantinople`

 Before deploy:
- - Set desired chainTag 0x27 for testnet, 0x4a for mainnet.
-Default is testnet.
  - Check CREATE2 hashes using check_create2 script